Polynomials| Degree | Types | Properties and Examples

 A polynomial is an expression that involves variables (usually represented by letters) raised to powers and combined using addition, subtraction, and multiplication.
 The variables can have coefficients (numbers multiplying the variables) attached to them.

-What are Examples of Polynomial?
+What are Examples of Polynomials?

 Some examples of polynomials are: